 There are many different forms of concentrated cannabis right now, and rosin is just one of them.
 This concentrate comes in the form of a gooey golden sap-like substance that is potent and packed with terpenes and cannabinoids, such as THC.

 Rosin is created by pressing cannabis flowers with a combination of heat and pressure.
-With enough heat, pressure, and time, a sticky resinous substance (AKA rosin) is extracted from the flowers.
+With enough heat, pressure, and time, using a quality juice box rosin press, a sticky resinous substance (AKA rosin) is extracted from the flowers.